If you can make it, bake it, or grow it, you’ll probably find it at a New Brunswick farmer’s market. Here are a few to check out.

 Where: 232 Gauvin Rd., Dieppe

-What we like: Acadian and local specialties from the terroir and the sea, a relaxed atmosphere with amicable vendors and the convenient late Friday afternoon express market to shop local essentials after work and get a head start on the weekend.
+What we like: Acadian and local specialties from the terroir and the sea, a relaxed atmosphere with amicable vendors, and the convenient late Friday afternoon express market to shop local essentials after work and get a head start on the weekend.

 When: Saturdays from 9 a.m. to 12 p.m.

 Where: 18 Lorne St. (winter); 66 Main St. (summer)

 What we like: The yummy local (and international) food, great small-town feel, and the buzzing variety of makers, growers and cooks.
 The market’s winter quarters (from November to April) are at 18 Lorne St., a 5-minute walk from its summer location in Bill Johnstone Memorial Park.